What are the Most Romantic Gemstones?

 Moonstone, the Hindu Gem of Lovers

-Much of the myth and mystery surrounding moonstone alludes to its association with the Moon.
-By this kinship, moonstone is also commonly associated with women and fertility.
+Much of the mystery with moonstone is its association with the Moon.
+Due to this, we associate moonstone with women and fertility.

-Ancient Hindu tradition ascribes special meaning to moonstone gifts exchanged between lovers.
-The gem supposedly strengthened their bonds.
 Also, moonstone would grant visions of their future together, both good and bad.
-This ritual would need to be performed in the light of a full moon as these romantic gemstones were placed in their mouths.
+This ritual would be performed in the light of a full moon, placing these romantic gemstones in their mouths.

-Moonstone is also recognized as the traditional gift for the 13th wedding anniversary.
-As a stone associated with luck, it was once held to reverse the misfortune associated with the number thirteen.
+Also, moonstone is the traditional gift for the 13th wedding anniversary.
+As a stone associated with luck, some say it reverses the misfortune associated with the number thirteen.

 Emerald, the Lover’s Stone of Ancient Egypt

-Ancient Egyptians considered emeralds to be a gemstone of young lovers, and an appropriate gift to bestow upon these budding relationships.
-They believed that the gemstone would heighten feelings of passion, romance, and love.
-In addition, the stone was associated with fertility, so it was ideal for these new families and conception.
+Ancient Egyptians considered emeralds to be a gemstone of young lovers, and an appropriate gift for budding relationships.
+They said the gem heightens feelings of passion, romance, and love.
+Also, they link the stone with fertility, so it was ideal for new couples starting families.

-On the other side of things, emerald gemstones were often associated with heightened perception, intelligence and the detection of truth.
-Many stories across different cultures explain how emeralds were used to uncover infidelity or prove loyalty in relationships.
+On the other side, emerald stones give heightened perception, intelligence, and the detection of truth.
+Many stories explain how emerald would expose infidelity and prove loyalty.

-- The Egyptians believed that a woman would remain chaste to her husband when wearing emerald in his absence.
+- Ancient Egyptians believed that a wife would remain pure when wearing emerald in the absence of her husband.

-- Several European legends tell of emeralds that would fracture or shatter when couples were reunited after one partner was unfaithful.
+- Several European tales tell of emeralds breaking after one partner was unfaithful.

 - Venus, the Roman Goddess of Love, was associated with emeralds.
 The color of the stone would darken or lighten as romantic feelings between partners shifted.

-Emerald is also the traditional gift for the 55th wedding anniversary.
+Emerald is also the gift for the 55th wedding anniversary.

 Romantic Gemstones for Valentine’s Day

-These selections represent a small selection of romantic gemstones you can find.
-There are much more, just awaiting discovery.
+These are just a small selection of romantic gemstones.
+There are many more, just awaiting discovery.
 What will you find?